JunweiLiang/Multiverse/forking_paths_dataset/README.md

 See [here](code/moment_editor.py#L139) for full controls.
 Close the window and a new JSON file is saved to `actev_final/0000.fixed.json`.
 This is how we get the [scenarios before human annotations](https://next.cs.cmu.edu/multiverse/dataset/multiverse_scenarios_v1.tgz).

+## Future Work
+Many exciting directions can be explored based on this work.
++ Multi-human multi-future trajectory.
+Asking multiple human annotators to control agents in the scenario at the same time.
++ Human driver behavior prediction.
+We could create a complex situation with pedestrian and vehicles and a human annotator is asked to drive a car across to a destination.
++ Activity reconstruction.
+CARLA has added bone controls in later version, which could be used to automatically get pedestrian agents to perform complex activities.